Francis Bebey

-Francis Bebey ([bəbɛ], 15 July 1929 in Douala, Cameroon – 28 May 2001 in Paris, France) was a Cameroonian writer and composer.
+Francis Bebey ([bəbɛ], 15 July 1929 in Douala, Cameroon – 28 May 2001 in Paris, France) was a Cameroonian musicologist, writer, composer, and broadcaster.

 Early life

-Francis Bebey was born in Douala, Cameroon, on 15 July 1929.
-Bebey attended college in Douala, where he studied mathematics, before going to study broadcasting at the University of Paris.
-Moving to the United States, he continued to study broadcasting at New York University.
+Francis Bebey was born in Douala, Cameroon, on July 15, 1929.
+Bebey attended college in Douala, where he studied mathematics, before studying broadcasting at the University of Paris.
+He moved to the United States and continued to study broadcasting at New York University.
 In 1957, Bebey moved to Ghana at the invitation of Kwame Nkrumah, and took a job as a broadcaster.

 Music career

 In the early 1960s, Bebey moved to France and started work in the arts, establishing himself as a musician, sculptor, and writer.
-He was also the first African musician to use electric keyboards and programmable drum machines which he set alongside off the traditional African instruments.
+He was also the first African musician to use electric keyboards and programmable drum machines which he set alongside traditional African instruments.
 His most popular novel was Agatha Moudio's Son.
-While working at UNESCO from 1961-74, he was able to become the head of the music department in Paris.
+While working at UNESCO from 1961 to 1974, he was able to become the head of the music department in Paris.
 This job allowed him to research and document traditional African music.

-Bebey released his first album in 1969.
-Bebey released over 20 albums on Ozileka, between 1975 and 1997.
+Bebey released his first album in 1969 and would go on to release over 20 albums on Ozileka, between 1975 and 1997.
 His music was primarily guitar-based, but he integrated traditional African instruments and synthesizers as well.
-Though Bebey is currently praised for his music, his musical taste created controversy with his native music when he first started off.
-His style merged Cameroonian makossa with classical guitar, jazz, and pop, and was considered by critics to be groundbreaking, "intellectual, humorous, and profoundly sensual".
+His style merged Cameroonian makossa with classical guitar, jazz, pop, and electronics, and was considered by critics to be groundbreaking, "intellectual, humorous, and profoundly sensual".
 He sang in Duala, English, and French.

 Bebey helped launch the career of Manu Dibango.
-Bebey released more than 20 albums over his career, and was also known for his poetry, including Black tears (1963), a poem dedicated to the March on Washington for Jobs and Freedom.

-Bebey had a major role in popularizing the n'dehou, a one-note bamboo flute created by the Central African pygmies.
-Due to their isolated habitats, a lot is not known about the pygmies but Bebey took it upon himself to learn more about their culture from the African pygmies themselves, especially their music and then shared that knowledge with the world.
+He also had a major role in popularizing the ndehu, a one-note bamboo flute created by the Central African pygmies.
+Bebey conducted field research among pygmy tribes, focusing especially on their musical traditions.

 Literary career

 Bebey wrote novels, poetry, plays, tales, short stories, and nonfiction works.
 He began his literary career as a journalist in the 1950s and at one time worked as a journalist in Ghana and other African countries for the French radio network, Société de radiodiffusion de la France d'outre-mer (SORAFOM).

-Bebey's first novel, Le Fils d'Agatha Moudio (Agatha Moudio's Son), was published in 1967 and awarded the Grand prix littéraire d'Afrique noire in 1968; it remains his best-known work.
+Bebey wrote poetry, including "Black Tears" (1963), a poem dedicated to the March on Washington for Jobs and Freedom.
+His first novel, Le Fils d'Agatha Moudio (Agatha Moudio's Son), was published in 1967 and awarded the Grand prix littéraire d'Afrique noire in 1968; it remains his best-known work.
 His novel, L'Enfant pluie (The Child of Rain), published in 1994, was awarded the Prize Saint Exupéry.

 In addition to exploring childhood and adult experiences in his works, Bebey also wrote tales drawn from the African oral tradition.